 What does Story Massage training involve?

-Ten simple massage strokes form the basis of Story Massage.
+Ten simple massage strokes form the basis of the Story Massage Programme.
 These simple strokes are easy and enjoyable to learn.
 You will learn the strokes and then we will work with you to adapt familiar stories and even create some massage stories of your own.
 This will help build your confidence with using the Story Massage Programme in the way that most suits you.

 Story Massage strokes are given through clothes, and can be adapted for use on back, arms, head, shoulders, arms, feet, hands, legs when appropriate and acceptable for individuals.

 What do I need to bring?

-You do not need any special equipment (that’s the joy of story massage).
+You do not need any special equipment (that’s the joy of the Story Massage Programme).
 On our face-to-face training days we suggest that you bring a pen and paper and wear comfortable clothes.
 For our online training option you will need a child or adult to practice the strokes on.

 Who can benefit from Story Massage training?

 Everyone can benefit from our training courses.
-They are ideal to add to your work as a therapist, teacher, teaching assistant, physiotherapist, play or arts therapist, Relax Kids coach, care worker, relaxation and well-being coach, dementia therapist or other occupation where Story Massage could bring benefits to children and adults.
+They are ideal to add to your work as a therapist, teacher, teaching assistant, physiotherapist, play or arts therapist, Relax Kids coach, care worker, relaxation and well-being coach, dementia therapist.
+Or other occupation where the Story Massage Programme could bring benefits to children and adults.
 Story Massage is also wonderful for parents, grandparents, adoptive and foster parents wishing to bring creative, positive touch activities into the family home.

 All adults working with children or vulnerable adults require an enhanced DBS certificate (Disclosure and Barring Service) or equivalent.
 Therapists are required to adhere to the Code of Conduct and Professional Practice of their professional organisation.

 The course is designed for Continuing Professional and Personal Development (CPD) as an extension of current skills, work and experience.
 All participants will be issued with a certificate for their own personal or professional use.
 Both the face-to-face course and the online course are approved for 5 CPD points by the FHT (Federation of Holistic Therapists).